lambduli/minilog/WRITEUP.md

 > Note about syntax: We have used an infix constructor `(:-)` to represent rules.

-Alternatively, we can express it using a simple grammar:
+Alternatively, we can express it with a simple grammar:
 ```
 Goal        :=  Struct
             |   Term '=' Term